 When it comes to your wedding veil, there are many things to consider when looking for the perfect compliment for your bridal look.

 There are longer veils, short birdcage veils and everything in between.
 In this post, we're going to focus on longer veils and their various styles and material options.
 We'll discuss short veils in another post later this week.
 In the Twigs & Honey collections, we are big fans of simpler veils.
 Simpler veils seem more modern and fresh.
 And by simpler, we mostly mean less material, pouf and bulk.
+In this guide, we will help you answer the question on how to choose the right veil.
 Throughout this guide, if you like the veil in the photo, click on it to be taken to its listing for purchasing options and additional details.

 Here is an example of a Chapel length veil: